You know I’m all about positive-thinking and I would generally say that optimism is a good trait.

 Listen to today’s quick tip

-If you’ve enjoyed this tip make sure to join my inner circle.
-That’s where you’ll get access to my in-depth tips and resources as well as exclusive training and offers.
+- If you’ve enjoyed this tip make sure to join my inner circle.
+That’s where you’ll get access to my in-depth tips and resources as well as exclusive trainings and offers.

-And if you’re serious about reinventing your life but feel a bit overwhelmed and unsure about your next best steps, I am here for you.
+- And if you’re serious about reinventing your life but you feel overwhelmed and you would like bespoke support, simply apply for a complimentary consultation.

 If you prefer reading, here’s the transcript:

 We’re at this time of the year where everybody is drunk on holiday glee and I tend to sound like the Grinch.